-Cannabis Possession Laws Are Not Enforced / Nobody Actually Gets Arrested / Nobody Faces Serious Consequences

-• Roughly 663,300 Americans were arrested or cited for cannabis-related offenses in 2018, and almost 92% were for possession alone.[82]
-That's one possession arrest every 48 seconds, and it's more arrests than for all violent crimes combined.
+Cannabis Possession Laws Are Not Enforced / Nobody Actually Gets Arrested / Nobody Faces Serious Consequences arrest every 58 seconds, and it's more arrests than for all violent crimes combined.
 It's true that most people arrested for possession do not go to prison, but they all do face potentially life-altering consequences.
 They will have a drug-related offense on their record.
 Many people lose their jobs or find it difficult to gain employment.
 Parents can lose custody of their children.
 College students can lose their federal financial aid.
 Non-citizens can be forced to leave the country.
 People lose their public housing benefits.
 And those who are on parole or probation, or who have past offenses, could very well find themselves in jail or prison.
-According to leading cannabis policy researchers, "About 40,000 state and federal prison inmates have a current conviction involving marijuana; perhaps half of them are in prison for offenses related to marijuana alone."[83]
+According to leading cannabis policy researchers, "About 40,000 state and federal prison inmates have a current conviction involving marijuana; perhaps half of them are in prison for offenses related to cannabis alone."81